There has been a lot of talk of conservatorships in the news recently with the #freebritney movement. So what is a conservatorship exactly?

 Limited Conservatorship

 This is a conservatorship for developmentally disabled adults.
-The key distinction between this conservatorship and other type of conservatorships is that this conservatorship asks for specific abilities needed to care for someone that the Court is legally adjudicating has a lack of capacity based on a developmental disability.
-These are called the seven powers for a limited conservatorship and they are as follows:
+The key distinction between this conservatorship and other types of conservatorships is that this conservatorship asks for specific abilities needed to care for someone that the Court is legally adjudicating has a lack of capacity based on a developmental disability.
+These are called the seven powers for a limited conservatorship, and they are as follows:

 In determining which of these powers to request that the Court grant, it is important to bear in mind that it is a balancing effect between what limitations to place on a Conservatee and assistance they require while still trying to allow for the Conservatee to retain as much of their own autonomy in their personhood because each Conservatee has different needs.